Annulment

 Fraud

 This can take many forms.
 Perhaps the spouse turns out to be incapable of having sexual intercourse.
 One spouse may have been drunk or drugged at the time of the marriage.
-Something about the identity of one spouse may have been represented or concealed, so that they turn out to be a first cousin (illegal on grounds of consanguinity), or under a sentence of life imprisonment, addicted to some substance, in possession of a prior criminal record, or infected with a sexually-transmitted disease.
-Perhaps their age was misrepresented and they are too young to be married, although if the marriage lasts far beyond that spouse's reaching marriageable age, an annulment may be denied.
+Something about the identity of one spouse may have been represented or concealed, so that they turn out to be a first cousin (which is illegal on grounds of consanguinity), or under a sentence of life imprisonment, addicted to some substance, in possession of a prior criminal record, or infected with a sexually-transmitted disease.
+Perhaps their age was misrepresented and they are too young to be married, although if the marriage lasts far beyond that spouse’s reaching marriageable age, an annulment may be denied.

 In an annulment, the innocent spouse can apply to the court for relief.
 They may be granted a share of the community property, spousal and/or child support, and payment of their attorney's fees.